-At the end of every unit, students will answer cumulative questions pertaining to the chapters that were studied in every unit.
+At the end of every unit, students will answer cumulative questions pertaining to the chapters that were studied.
 The purpose of this is to test students' ability to analyze information, make connections to the chapters, and write proficiently at the college level.